The Garden Grazer

 June 11, 2019 at 1:18 pm

-Hey Christina!
-Sometimes I find I have a little leftover spice at the bottom of my mug if it didn't dissolve all the way.
-(Trying to experiment if this is due to different types of milk, not sure yet!)
-Be sure to whisk well while it's heating, or you could definitely try decreasing the amount of turmeric & cinnamon so it's able to better dissolve.
+Hello, Christina!
+Glad you enjoyed the flavor!
+For the thickness, be sure to whisk it while it's heating, or you could try decreasing the amount of turmeric so dissolves better.
 (Sometimes I'll give it a little swirl in the mug before drinking to help it along too.)
+But that's totally normal because ground turmeric doesn't fully dissolve in milk!

 Reply